 We’ve got another expert advice rollout from some of the top affiliate experts in the industry.
 These affiliate experts are founders, business partners, and marketers – hence the ideas you’re about to uncover originate from the chief brains behind the result-oriented marketing strategies.

-According to these experts, some of the best practices of affiliate marketing that marketers should adopt in 2020 include:
+According to these experts, some of the best practices of affiliate marketing that marketers should adopt include:

 - Focus on a specific niche audience